Block-Attention for Efficient Prefilling: Experiments

 \section{Experiments}

-After the above analysis, there exists two concerns about the Block-Attention method: 1) Can the Block-Attention model achieve the same accuracy as self-attention in RAG scenarios?
-2) How much can the Block-Attention mechanism improve the efficiency?
-The following experimental results will reveal the answers to these two questions.
-In Sections \ref{sec:mainResult}, we analyze the accuracy of Block-Attention models.
-Meanwhile, in Section \ref{sec:efficiency}, we demonstrate the efficiency of Block-Attention.
+After the above analysis, there exist three concerns about the Block-attention method: 1) Can the Block-attention model achieve the same accuracy as full-attention in multi-block scenarios such as RAG and ICL?
+2) Can the Block-attention model still adapt to the full-attention mechanism?
+3) How much can the Block-attention mechanism improve the efficiency?
+The following experimental results will reveal the answers to these three questions.
+In Sections \ref{sec:mainResult}, we explored the answers to the first two questions and analyzed the accuracy of Block-attention models in 11 diverse tasks.
+Meanwhile, in Section \ref{sec:efficiency}, we demonstrate the efficiency of Block-attention in RAG scenarios.